onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 Ansible Standards and Capabilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ONAP will support configuration of xNFs via Ansible subject to the requirements and guidelines defined in this section.
+ONAP will support configuration of VNFs or PNFs via Ansible subject to the requirements and guidelines defined in this section.

-Ansible allows agentless management of xNFs/VMs/VNFCs via execution of 'playbooks' over ssh.
+Ansible allows agentless management of VNFs or PNFs/VMs/VNFCs via execution of 'playbooks' over ssh.
 The 'playbooks' are a structured set of tasks which contain all the necessary resources and execution capabilities to take the necessary action on one or more target VMs (and/or VNFCs) of the VNF.
-ONAP will utilize the framework of an Ansible Server that will host all Ansible artifacts and run playbooks to manage xNFs that support Ansible.
+ONAP will utilize the framework of an Ansible Server that will host all Ansible artifacts and run playbooks to manage VNFs or PNFs that support Ansible.

-xNF Configuration via Ansible Requirements
+VNF or PNF Configuration via Ansible Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Ansible Client Requirements